beaverbuilder/documentation/docs/beaver-builder/layouts/modules/tabs/tabs.md

 id: tabs
 title: Tabs
 sidebar_label: Tabs
+description: The Tabs module displays horizontal or vertical tabbed content, ideal for inserting sets of content into a small space.
 ---

 Use the Tabs module to insert tabbed text content into your layouts.
 This is a